 We cannot get a CVI diagnosis

 Many families struggle to get a diagnosis of cortical visual impairment.
-Over and over, you hear this from parents, who often come upon CVI in researching their child’s condition, or from talking with other parents.
+Over and over, you hear this from parents, who often come upon CVI in researching their child’s condition, or from talking with other parents, and from simply observing their child.
 Parents tend to have the same questions (How do you get a CVI diagnosis?
 Who diagnoses CVI?
 An ophthalmologist).
 The doctor either dismisses CVI or is otherwise reluctant to diagnose it.
 Wait and see is a common response but we know that when it comes to brain based CVI and the principles of brain plasticity (Roman), time is not on our side.
 Other doctors mistake CVI for delayed visual maturation (DVM), whose solution is again wait and see and is not something you can afford to do.
 When we talk about the lack of awareness and knowledge around CVI, we are talking across the board – from doctors, neurologists, ophthalmologists, pediatricians to early childhood educators, therapists and TVIs.